 Patent – A license, issued by the government, granting the patent holder rights to a process, design, or new invention for a designated period of time.
 Since the passage of the Plant Patent Act of 1930, it has been possible to patent to control new varieties of plants in the United States.

-Pesticide - A substance used pests, such as harmful insects, weeds or microorganisms.
+Pesticide - A substance used to prevent, destroy, repel or mitigate pests, such as harmful insects, weeds or microorganisms.

 Pest-resistant crops - Plants with the ability to withstand, deter or repel pests and thereby prevent them from damaging the plants.
 Plant pests may include insects, nematodes, fungi, viruses, bacteria, and weeds, among others.